 The following graph (refer to fig. 7-7) shows this relationship.
 The diagram depicts operation in float charge mode.
-Additionally, the cycling lifetime has to be taken into account.
+Additionally, the endurance in cycles has to be taken into account.

-Fig. 7-7: Design life of OPzS solar.power cell as a function of ambient temperature (standby application in float charge operation with 2.23 V/cell)
+Fig. 7-7: Service life of sun | power v L (OPzS solar.power) cell as a function of ambient temperature (standby application in float charge operation with 2.23 V/cell)

-7.10 Influence of cycling on battery behavior
+7.5 Influence of cycling on battery behavior

-7.10.1 Cycle life time depending on depth of discharge (DoD)
+7.5.1 Endurance in cycles depending on depth of discharge (DoD)

-Cycle lifetime is defined as number of discharging and charging cycles until the actual remaining battery capacity drops below 80% of the nominal capacity ( $C{10}$ ).
-The cycle lifetime of a lead acid battery is directly depending on the regular depth of discharge (DoD) during these cycles.
+Endurance in cycles is defined as number of discharging and charging cycles until the actual remaining battery capacity drops below 80 % of the nominal capacity (C{10}).
+The endurance in cycles a lead acid battery is directly depending on the regular depth of discharge (DoD) during these cycles.

-Depending on different types of batteries and the design of the plates and electrodes, the cycle lifetime may vary significantly.
+Depending on different types of batteries and the design of the plates and electrodes, the endurance in cycles may vary significantly.

-The following chart (fig. 7-8) shows the cycling behavior of a HOPPECKE OPzS solar.power under ideal operating conditions.
-The cycle life refers to one discharge per day.
-Cycle life cannot exceed stated service life under float charge conditions.
+The following chart (fig. 7-8) shows the cycling behavior of a HOPPECKE sun | power v L (OPzS solar.power) under ideal operating conditions.
+The endurance in cycles refers to one discharge per day.
+Endurance in cycles cannot exceed stated service life under float charge conditions.
+The cycles shown by the following diagramms are measured and calculated according to IEC 61427 and IEC 60896.

-Fig. 7-8: Cycle lifetime of OPzS solar.power as a function of DoD (at 20 °C)
+Fig. 7-8: Endurance in cycles of sun | power v L (OPzS solar.power) as a function of DoD (at 20 °C)

-7.10.2 Cycle life time depending on ambient temperature
+7.5.2 Endurance in cycles depending on ambient temperature